When it comes to pets and family, some people see their furry friends as just pets; others as much-loved family members.

 According to Britannica.com, evidence has been unearthed to suggest that all those centuries ago, around Central Asia, villagers started to slowly domesticate the canine lupas – possibly from local wild wolf packs – and those beloved furries of ours started their gradual but dogged – ha! – journey from the ‘Rugged Wilderness’ to the #BestSunnySpotintheHouse.

-Personally I would like to HUG and high five that wily villager who woke one day and thought: “Yeah, dogs are great; domestication all the way!”
+Hooray for that wily villager who woke one day and thought: “Yeah, dogs are great; domestication all the way!”
 (Or words or thoughts to that same effect).

 Pets are People Too!